alencc1986-zz/2FA-Auth/README.md

 **System Requirement**

-* GNU/Linux distribution
+* GNU/Linux distribution with BASH

-* *GIT*
+* *GIT* (used to clone 2FA-Auth into your computer)

-* *GnuPG*
+* *GnuPG* (used to keep your site/service token encrypted)

-* *OATH Toolkit (OATHTOOL)*
+* *OATH Toolkit* (a.k.a.
+OATHTOOL, used to generate 2FA codes)

-GNU/Linux distributions have a specific way to install any program/library.
-Check how to install the programs above, according to your distribution.
+2FA-Auth can automatically install GnuPG and OAth Toolkit, but if it fails, please check how to install the programs above, according to your distribution.

-Check if all programs are installed in your system and, if not, install them immediately.
+This automatic method of package installation involves these package managers:

+* APT and APT-GET for Debian-based systems
+* DNF, URPMI and YUM for RedHat-based systems
+* EMERGE and EQUO for Gentoo-based systems
+* PACMAN for Arch-based systems
+* ZYPPER for SUSE/openSUSE-based systems

 The next step is that you **MUST** create (or import) *GPG Keys* in your profile.
 They are used by GnuPG to encrypt and decrypt your tokens.